DJSures/Spa_Hot_Tub_WiFi_Monitor/README.md

 # Spa_Hot_Tub_WiFi_Monitor
 Monitor your spa hot tub (gecko or Balboa) over WiFi with iphone/android push notifications.
+I used a Heltec WiFi 32 because it has a nice little display and they're super compact.

+# Connecting

 The Spa uses an RJ45 connector.
+I used a RJ45 splitter to connect both the top controls and this Heltec WiFi 32 monitor program thingy that I made.

 ![RJ45 connector](https://raw.githubusercontent.com/DJSures/Spa_Hot_Tub_WiFi_Monitor/main/Images/rj45.jpg)